-This post is a list of medical museums in London and is updated in 2022.
+This post is a list of medical museums in London and will be updated in 2023.

 Some of them are free while others have an entry cost.
 Several of the ticketed museums are included for free in tourist passes.